axellevandeneynde/unify-back/README.md

 - POST `/create-new-feed` (can also be used to update feed)
 - POST `/get-user-feeds`

+**Check-new-user**
+- POST /check-new-user

+This routes checks if the user is already registered in MongoDB.
+If this is not the case a new document will be created.
 ## Functions

 This API is also able to manage news updates with the function `getNews()`.
 This function runs automatically every 30min.
 For it to work the [unify news tag generator](https://github.com/axellevandeneynde/unify-news-tag-generator) needs to be running locally.